Colleagues, Friends, Students, and Influences

 Ross also used dynamic symmetry in his own work.
 Ross became acquainted with Hambidge in 1919, while the latter was working at Harvard courtesy of the Samuel Sachs Research Fellowship.
 Ross wrote a letter of recommendation for Bisttram’s Guggenheim Fellowship application.
 Ross’s color theory involved the use of “set palettes,” a series of scientifically- determined color combinations that Bisttram adopted in his own work.

-Bisttram undoubtedly met Rudhyar when he gave the lecture series, “Four Essential Types of Forms: their characteristic historical representations and their significance for artists today,” at the Roerich Museum during March and April 1930.
+Bisttram undoubtedly met Rudhyar in New York, when Rudhyar gave the lecture series, “Four Essential Types of Forms: their characteristic historical representations and their significance for artists today,” at the Roerich Museum during March and April 1930.

-In 1933, Rudhyar began making regular stops in New Mexico.
-He became close to Raymond Jonson, who gave him painting lessons, and later was appointed to become one of two writers for the Transcendental Painting Group.
-He also recommended Alice Pelton, whom he had met in New York, to Jonson, who then invited her to become a member of the TPG.
+In 1933, Rudhyar began spending summers in New Mexico.
+He wrote The Astrology of Personality in the summer of 1936, while staying at Marie Garland’s ranch in New Mexico.
+In 1938 he became close to Raymond Jonson, who gave him painting lessons.
+Rudhyar prepared a manuscript on transcendental painting, and was appointed to become one of two writers for the Transcendental Painting Group.
+Rudhyar also recommended Alice Pelton, whom he had met in New York, to Jonson, who then invited her to become a member of the Transcendental Painting Group.
 At that time Rudhyar was developing his theory of transcendental painting by combining ideas from Jung and theosophy.

 GEORGE SCHRIEVER, curator of the Anschutz Collection, acquired a substantial number of works by Bisttram for the Denver collector, and a smaller number of works for himself, which he later donated to various museums.